dapr/proposals/0012-BIRS-distributed-scheduler.md

   google.protobuf.Any data = 5;
 }

-// KindJob is the message used by the daprd sidecar to schedule a job
+// TargetJob is the message used by the daprd sidecar to schedule a job
 // from an App.
-message KindJob {}
+message TargetJob {}

-// KindActorReminder is the message used by the daprd sidecar to
+// TargetActorReminder is the message used by the daprd sidecar to
-// schedule a job from an Actor Reminder. message KindActorReminder {
+// schedule a job from an Actor Reminder. message TargetActorReminder {
   // id is the actor ID.
   string id = 1;